iscumd/KiloOhm/docs/topic-mappings.md

 - `/kohm/filtered_points`: Points from the SICK driver
 - `/kohm/combined_points`: the combined points of camera and filtered points
 - `/scan`: the scan output from pc-ls

+### Control topics
+- `/robot/drive_mode`: Whether we are in teleop or auton
+- `/cmd_vel`: Control vel from teleop.
+Passthrough is only allowed when in teleop by drive_mode_switch
+- `/nav_vel`: Control vel from auton.
+Passthrough is only allowed when in auton by drive_mode_switch
+- `/joy`: Teleop inputs
+-